blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/Notes/Model_Details_intro.md

 things simple we want a model that covers multiple districts.
 We could model using every precinct in the country or at least the state.
-Using every precinct in the country is hard: some of that data is unavailable and there are a lot of precints (about [175,000](https://arxiv.org/ftp/arxiv/papers/1410/1410.8868.pdf) of them)!
+Using every precinct in the country is hard: some of that data is unavailable and there are a lot of precincts (about [175,000](https://arxiv.org/ftp/arxiv/papers/1410/1410.8868.pdf) of them)!
 Using data only from the state risks being